Puget Sound Community School

-Puget Sound Community School (PSCS) is a small private, independent, secular middle and high school in Seattle, Washington.
-It was founded in 1994 by Andy Smallman and his wife Melinda Shaw.
-The school has a student population of 33.
+Puget Sound Community School (PSCS) is a small, independent, secular middle and high school in the Chinatown neighborhood of the International District in Seattle, Washington.
+It was founded in 1994 by Andy Smallman and Melinda Shaw, who both have since retired.
+PSCS is run by 3 collaborative administrative directors, Valerie Diaz Leroy, Tim Ichien, and Sieglinde Levery-Nicholas.

+PSCS was highlighted in the November, 2025 issue of in an article entitled Rigorous Engagement.